 - other documents, as required by the authorities.

-A company name verification and reservation will need to be performed for the branch.
+A company name verification and reservation will need to be performed for the branch in 2022.
 The name will include the Romanian word for branch, as to clearly specify the identity of the business.
 Credit institutions that open branches in Romania will need to obtain authorization from the National Bank.
 The experts at our Romanian law firm can assist throughout this process.

 The next step to open a company branch in Romania is the registration with the local bureau of the National Trade Register Office.
 When a foreign company wishes to open more than one branch in Romania, for example, one in Bucharest and one in another city in the country, the documents will be submitted only for one of the branches (as chosen by the one making the submission).
 Any changes to the branch are to be notified to the local trade register.

 Question: We are a farmaceutical company from Israel looking forward to entering the Romanian market.
 Yet, we do not know whether to start a branch or a subsidiary.
 Can your lawyers in Romania explain the main differences, please?